nova-studios-hw/novagpu-ts1t/README.md

 The goal is to demonstrate that serious GPU architecture work can happen outside of large corporations.

+What does the name mean?
+Nova — New.
+A star that suddenly increases in brightness.
+The idea of something powerful emerging from nothing.
+GPU — Graphics Processing Unit.
+That is exactly what this is.
+TS — Three Tracing.
+The proprietary ray tracing and path tracing system that defines this architecture.
+The technology that separates this GPU from everything in its price range.
+1T — First generation.
+The T stands for the beginning.
+There will be a TS 1 after this — same architecture, 14nm, more cores.
 ---

 ## Architecture — N.E.O.N.